-Evanston Township High School is staying mum on the sexual assault that police say took place in a stairway there on Monday.
+Evanston Township High School is staying mum on on Monday.
 Yet as news of the arrest of a 14-year-old student spread across the Internet, many alum and Evanston residents wondered how such a thing could happen.

 Cmdr.
 Jason Parrott said he did not know what stairway the incident occurred in nor whether the boy and girl are in the same grade.